DataDog/datadog-cdk-constructs/README.md

 ## Resources to learn about CDK

-CDK is to CloudFormation Macro what programming languages is to assembly.
-Constructs are building blocks of CDK and Construct libraries represent arrangement of AWS resources.
-More on CDK:

 * [CDK TypeScript Workshop](https://cdkworkshop.com/20-typescript.html)
 * [Video Introducing CDK by AWS with Demo](https://youtu.be/ZWCvNFUN-sU)
 * [CDK Concepts](https://youtu.be/9As_ZIjUGmY)